ernst12/Backend_Server-TikTok_Tech_Immersion-Assignment/README.md

 - Github Actions: to automate the testing
 - [Postman](https://www.postman.com/downloads/): To test the api

+# Scalability

+- Used Kubernetes
+- The config YAML files are in `k8` folder

 # JMeter

+- JMeter, an open-source load testing tool
+- To test the scalability and performance of the applications
-To use `HTTP Request.jmx` file, install JMeter.
+- To use `HTTP Request.jmx` file, install JMeter.
 For MacOS, `brew install jmeter`

 # Kitex
 - `kitex_gen` folder includes codes generated from `idl_rpc.thrift`, which generates RPC client code to be used in both HTTP Server and RPC Server